brichards21/anime-proj-site/index.md

 retain synopsis information on all anime that had synopsis information in the `anime` dataset.

-The `rating_complete` data only considers anime that users have marked as ‘completed’.
-It gives the `user_id`, `anime_id` as it corresponds to the MyAnimeList ID of the anime the user has rated, and the `rating` being the rating that the user has assigned to that particular anime that they have marked as completed.
-In order to synthesize this information, we aggregated the data by anime id and derived the average score given to each anime by users that have marked that anime as completed.
+The `rating_complete` data only considers anime ratings that users have marked as ‘completed’ on the platform.
+It gives the `user_id`, `anime_id` as it corresponds to the MyAnimeList ID of the anime the user has rated, and the `rating` (or score out of 10) being the rating that the user has assigned to that particular anime that they have marked as completed.
+In order to synthesize this information, we aggregated the data by anime ID and derived the average score given to each anime by users that have marked that anime as completed.
 This information was also left-joined to the dataset with the original anime data and synopsis data in order to retain the average score of each anime as according to users that have marked the anime as completed.

-Thus, we have two more columns of interest in our dataset.
+Thus, we add two more columns of interest in our dataset.

 <table>
 <colgroup>